macs3-project/MACS/docs/source/docs/callpeak.md

 - `--call-summits`

-  MACS3 will now reanalyze the shape of signal profile (p or q-score depending on the cutoff setting) to deconvolve subpeaks within each peak called from the general procedure.
-It's highly recommended to detect adjacent binding events.
-While used, the output subpeaks of a big peak region will have the same peak boundaries, and different scores and peak summit positions.
+  MACS3 reanalyzes the treatment pileup profile to find subpeaks within each peak called by the general procedure.
+This can help detect adjacent binding events.
+Subpeaks from the same region share its boundaries but have different scores and summit positions.
+Temporary padding used for the shape analysis is excluded from reported peak boundaries.
+A candidate summit must have at least 50 bp of nonnegative supporting signal after thresholding and pass the shape filter.

 ### Other options